 [TBD under SG6]

-Others

-The following are not covered by any of the life cycle stages:

-Loads from containers, packaging, and transport materials used when inputs are procured from external sources

-Loads from secondary materials such as masks, gloves, and other general-purpose goods

-Loads on indirect departments such as administrative and research departments

 Representative vehicle

 Accurately estimating the carbon footprint (CF) of vehicles is essential for understanding their environmental impact and guiding efforts to reduce emissions, ultimately contributing to the decarbonization of the automotive industry.

 Vehicles are highly complex products composed of numerous parts manufactured through complex supply chains.
 Each vehicle’s unique configuration and customizable options make providing and managing life cycle assessments (LCAs) for individual vehicles administratively burdensome for OEMs and but also for authorities.
 To address this, the methodology introduces the concept of a representative vehicle.